 Holt is a somewhat ethnically-diverse town.
 The people who call Holt home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holt residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Holt include German, Irish, English, Polish, and Dutch.

 The most common language spoken in Holt is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Vietnamese and Polish.